How much does it cost to convert a pool to saltwater?

 The granulated salt used in a saltwater pool can be as simple as regular table salt, but not the iodized version. … A pool that has no salts present in the water needs about 50 pounds of salt added per 2,000 gallons of pool water.
 The best practice is to test the water before and after adding salt using salt test strips.

-Can you use sand filter with salt water pool?
+Can you open your eyes in a salt water pool?

-Do I need a sand filter with a saltwater system?
+Do I need a special filter for saltwater pool?